FD Interest Tax Calculator Sri Lanka

 Can everyone avoid this deduction?

-No. Some resident individuals may be able to submit a self-declaration to the bank asking them not to deduct this tax, especially if their total income is below the taxable threshold.
+No. Some resident individuals may be able to submit a self-declaration to the bank asking them not to deduct tax, especially if their total income is below the taxable threshold.
 Always confirm with your bank or IRD first.

 Formula used